JoachimFavre/PathTracerDocumentation/MainPage.md

 # Main Page
-### Summary
+### Introdcution
 This is a C++ renderer using the Path Tracing algorithm I made throughout 2020 in the context of my *Travail de Maturité*.
-You can find the code on my [GitHub repository](https://github.com/JoachimFavre/PathTracer).
+You can find the code on a [GitHub repository](https://github.com/JoachimFavre/PathTracer).
+If you want to have the code behind this documentation, you can find it on another [GitHub repository](https://github.com/JoachimFavre/PathTracerDocumentation).

 ### Dependencies